google/fhir-data-pipes/doc/docs/installation_pipeline.md

     * This guide will walk you through how to deploy and run the ETL Pipelines Java JAR
     * To help with scheduling and managing the ETL Pipeline, a separate Pipeline Controller module is provided (see next guide)
-    * For ease of deployment a set of example docker compose configurations that include the Pipeline and Controller has been provided.
+    * For ease of deployment a set of example Docker Compose configurations that include the Pipeline and Controller has been provided.
 See the Docker section

 ## Intro to the ETL Pipeline